jason137/gads_26/lec04/ex.md

 (you can use a cumulative average or a moving average).

-6) Create a graphical summary of something you find interesting in the `datasets` directory.
-Why did you choose what you did, and what led you to the graphical representation you selected?
+6) Create a graphical summary of something you find interesting in the `datasets` directory (or elsewhere!).
+Why did you choose what you did?
+What led you to the graphical representation you selected?